Reebs296/455MES/README.md

 ### **3. Real-Time Monitoring**
 - Displays live data of the machine’s operational status.
-- Tracks the progress of orders in real time.
+- Tracks the progress of orders in real-time.

 ---